actnf10w/AndroidKitKatUTM/README.md

 Step 2: Go to UTM settings->touch input->change to touch mode(try hiding curser)

-Step 3: Two options
+Step 3: Two paths

+Path 1:

-Option 1: Download the *.zip from releases and unzip it into a desired destination in the Files app or UTM folder, you will see a .utm folder there.
+Step 4: Download the *.zip from releases and unzip it into a desired destination in the Files app or UTM folder, you will see a .utm folder there.

+Step 5: Enable JIT(Optional)

+Step 6: Boot the VM and play!